NEW DATE – Dar Williams$25 – $55

-This show has been rescheduled to Thursday, February 11, 2021.
+*This show has been rescheduled for Saturday, December 11, 2021.
+Thank you for your patience!
 All purchased tickets remain valid for the new date.

 Dar Williams has always followed her muse.
 When she was up in Somerville, Massachusetts in the early nineties, knowing that she wanted to pursue music or theater, she worked backstage at the Opera Company of Boston and wrote plays on the side.
 But she was in Boston, and the muse led her into the myriad open mics and tip jar gigs of booming folk revival.
 She opened a trunk of old songs and started writing new ones.BUY TICKETS SEATING CHART